 I. Interpretation & Enforcement

 The Board shall have sole responsibility for interpretation and enforcement of Club rules.
 Decisions of the Board are final and are not subject to appeal.
-Each member agrees to immediately report any discovered rule violation to the Board for review.
 A violation of a tournament rule may result in disqualification, loss of all (or partial) event points or weight, loss of big fish weight, or membership revocation.
 Members reporting a rule violation shall do so, verbally or in writing, within ½ hour of completion of final weigh-in.

 II.
 Eligibility

-Regular and Associate Members in good standing are eligible to compete in Club tournaments.
+Regular and Associate Members in good standing are eligible to compete in regular season and Tournament of Champions (TOC) Club tournaments.

 III.
 Code of Conduct and Sportsmanship

 Teams/competitors shall maintain high standards of sportsmanship, courtesy, and conservation, which includes strict adherence to competition rules, state laws and fish/game regulations, abstaining from consumption of alcohol or non-prescribed controlled substances during competition hours.
 Violation(s) of established rules, state laws and fish/game regulations shall result in disqualification.
+Any team/competitor receiving a ticket from state DNR or Police enforcement officer during a tournament will be disqualified from that event.
+In a team event, one individual on a team receiving a ticket will disqualify the combined team.
+Examples of disqualifying tickets might be speeding, expired license(s), improper fish care, not wearing a kill switch when a boat is under power, etc…

 IV.
 Off-limits, Practice, and Competition

-Tournament waters shall be off-limits at sunset the night before the tournament.
+Regular season and Club TOC Tournament waters shall be off-limits at sunset the night before the tournament.
+Additionally, during the clubs regular season two-day event, tournament, competitive water shall be off-limit immediately at the conclusion of the weigh in on day one.

-All tournaments begin at 6:00 a.m. and conclude at 2:00 p.m., weather permitting.
+All regular season tournaments begin at 6:00 a.m. and conclude at 2:00 p.m., weather permitting.
+The Club TOC shall begin at 6:30 a.m. and conclude at 2:30 p.m,, weather permitting.
 A member of the Board shall serve as Tournament Director to assist teams with boat positions, clock coordination, ease-off time and order, and verification of timely check-in.
 Any member late for ease-off shall not fish until s/he has contacted a member of the Board.

-Ease off order will be determined by inverse Championship Points scorings.
-The team/competitor with the lowest score will ease off first, followed by the second lowest score, etc.
+Ease off order will be determined by inverse regular season points scorings.
+The team/competitor with the lowest score will ease off first, followed by the second lowest score, etc. The same ease off order process will be used for the Club TOC whereas the inverse of the top 6 teams of the regular season points scorings shall be eligible.
+All YTD point totals will be available to competitor for review via the clubs website www.metrohawghunters.com.

 The Tournament Director will ensure all teams/competitors are within visual sight of the weigh site and have ceased fishing by the end of tournament hours.
+At the discretion of the Tournament Director based upon observation of tournament anglers and consultation with the Board, he/she may impose late penalties according to section IX.

 V. Check-in, Weigh Site and Weigh-in Scoring